+ISDC researchers contributed to the 3ie Policy Brief “What works to improve nutrition and food security in the Sahel?”
 This brief summarises the main findings and lessons from a synthesis of four 3ie-supported impact evaluations of the World Food Programme’s interventions to improve nutrition and food security outcomes.
 It offers recommendations to improve operational efficiency […]

 Tilman Brück will speak at the World Food Convention 2018 in a panel discussion “Conflict.
 Migration.
 Hunger”.
 This year’s conference is held on 26 June in Berlin under the heading “How can we feed the world without destroying it?”.

 Tilman Brück and Neil T. N. Ferguson will lead a discussion on “Do Jobs Aid Peace?
 The Impact of Employment Programming on Peace” as part of the M&E Thursday Talks series organised by DME for Peace.
 The webinar will take place on Thursday, May 24th at 10:00am EDT.

 This 2018 Doctoral Workshop of the Development Economics Committee of the German Economic Association (Entwicklungsökonomischer Ausschuss – Verein für Socialpolitik) will be organized by Prof. Tilman Brück at ISDC – International Security and Development Center in Berlin.
 The workshop will take place on 6 and 7 September 2018.
 The aims of the Doctoral Workshop 2018 are: to […]

 ISDC – International Security and Development Center, the Institute of Development Studies (UK) and the Households in Conflict Network will host an international research workshop in Berlin, Germany, on 20-21 September 2018 on the micro-level analysis of centrifugal societies.
 We invite submissions of complete papers or extended abstracts in any relevant discipline by 20 June 2018. […]